jss367/jss367.github.io/_posts/2020-06-06-shell-and-environment-setup.md

-This post walks through my recommended shell setup.
+In this post, I'll talk about how I set up my shell and environment.
+I Use Windows, Mac, and Linux on a daily basis, so I have different setups for different purposes, but I try to make them similar when I can.

+I use [zsh](https://www.zsh.org/) as my main shell.
+It's now the default shell on Macs and I think deservedly so.
+I use [Oh My Zsh](https://ohmyz.sh/) to configure it and highly recommend it.

+I store all of my environment variables in a `~/.profile` file.
+Then I source that file in whatever shell I'm using.
+This makes it much easier to work across a variety of environments.

-## Oh My Zsh
+## My .profile Setup

-I recommend people use [Oh My Zsh](https://ohmyz.sh/).

-* I usually leave the theme as `ZSH_THEME="robbyrussell"`

-* Then I create a profile and put in it `~/.oh-my-zsh/custom/profile.zsh`

-* That profile just says `source ~/.profile`

-* Then my detailed profile actually goes in `~/.profile`.
-Here are some things I recommend.

-* To facilitate sharing my profile, I recommend making a separate file called something like `.my_credentials` and putting your passwords there so you can use them as environment variables.
+* I usually share my `.profile` with others in my company (or wherever I am) so that we can all share shortcuts.
+In order to do this without sharing passwords, I make a separate file called something like `.my_credentials` and export my credentials from there.

 ```
 # general aliases